 The backup dialog shown in Figure 68 is accessed by clicking the "Data Transfer" icon on the Welcome screen, followed by clicking the menu item "Backup".

 Figure 68: Data backup

-Browsing for the backup folder from the database server, then click the "Backup" button, for the backup process to start.
+Browsing for the backup folder, then click the "Backup" button, for the backup process to start.
 The progress of the backup process is displayed.

 9.1.2 Complete database backup